PythonOT/POT/docs/source/quickstart.rst

 Barycenters with free support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Estimating the Wassresein barycenter with free support but fixed weights corresponds to  solving the following optimization problem:
+Estimating the Wasserstein barycenter with free support but fixed weights corresponds to  solving the following optimization problem:

 .. math::